-- Expenditure that will not be capitalised on your balance sheet. - Activities (including buying goods or services) or any part of the projects that have already started, been bought, ordered or contracted before we make a decision about your application.
-This is because we cannot fund activity retrospectively. - Day-to-day maintenance and minor repairs which should form part of a maintenance and management plan for the building(s). - For building projects, projects that do not meet the ownership of land and buildings requirements set out in Section four capital requirements. - Costs that are already paid for by other income including your own funds or any other funding. - Research or feasibility work. - Development of architectural drawings up to RIBA Work Stage 3. - Assets that you plan to sell or dispose of. - General running costs or overheads such as, but not limited to, additional staffing and insurance. - Goods, works or services that have not been procured in accordance with the requirements set out in Section four - capital requirements. - Purchase of new land or buildings not currently occupied by the library service.
+- Expenditure that cannot or will not be capitalised on your balance sheet.
+This includes any programming, performance or workshop costs. - Activities (including buying goods or services) or any part of the projects that have already started, been bought, ordered or contracted before we make a decision about your application.
+This is because we cannot fund activity retrospectively. - Day-to-day maintenance and minor repairs which should form part of a maintenance and management plan for the building(s). - For building projects, projects that do not meet the ownership of land and buildings requirements set out in Section four - capital requirements. - Costs that are already paid for by other income including your own funds or any other funding. - Research or feasibility work, including access audits. - Development of architectural drawings up to and including RIBA Work Stage 3 'Spatial coordination'. - Assets that you plan to sell or dispose of. - General running costs or overheads such as, but not limited to, additional staffing and insurance. - Goods, works or services that have not been procured in accordance with the requirements set out in Section four - capital requirements. - Purchase of new land or buildings not currently occupied by the library service. - Book stocks - Marketing/advertising costs